Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: GlaxoSmithKline Biologicals SA, Rue de lInstitut 89, 1330 Rixensart, Belgium

 Non-clinical data reveal no special hazard for humans based on conventional studies of repeated dose toxicity.

-Reproductive and developmental studies with an unadjuvanted RSVPreF3 vaccine as well as results from a study with Arexvy in rabbits did not reveal vaccine-related effects on female fertility, pregnancy, or embryo-foetal or offspring development.
+Reproductive and developmental studies in rabbits with Arexvy or with an unadjuvanted RSVPreF3 vaccine did not reveal vaccine-related effects on female fertility, pregnancy, or embryo-foetal or offspring development.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.